JCox06/SpectatorModeRewrite/readme.md

 Original Author of Plugin: https://github.com/ohowe1/SpectatorModeRewrite

 ## My Edited Versions:

+### Version 2.2.3
+* Changed the weather and time effect to be enabled through a permission rather than a config option.
+* You can now enable and disable default effects for spectator mode in config.

+<details>
+<summary>Previous Versions</summary>
+<p>

 ### Version  2.2.2
 * Allowed player to manipulate the environment.
 For example, if enabled the player can change the weather and time if they are in spectator mode.
 * To turn on weather and time changes, enable it in the config under `em_weather` and `em_time`
-### Current Issues
-* No permission for specifically changing the weather or time.
-* The plugin does not message the player if the option for time and weather changing is disabled in the config file.
-Instead the command will not work.

-<details>
-<summary>Previous Versions</summary>
-<p>

 ### Version 2.2.1
 * Added ClaimCheck class which can be extended to hook into other plugins which provide land claiming functionality